 - End of democracy in the US: (Likelihood: Extremely high).
-The end game of the GOP in the US is to build a party that is white, and racist and cheats its way into the solidification of political power.
+The end game of some is to build a party that is white, and racist and cheats its way into the solidification of political power.
 It’s already underway, and there is probably no turning back from this point.
 The much-vaunted ‘separation of powers has become somewhat of a joke with court-stacking and more.
 I am just so pessimistic about the future of this country, and we are watching it happen in real time.
 It’s headed to a cult-based oligarchy.

 - Acceleration of mental illness: we are seeing a new form of collaborative mental illness driven by the connectivity of the Internet, and years from now it will be diagnosed as such.
 This is not any type of routine mental illness – this is full-on whack-a-doodle loopy-doo full-on-gone type of crazy.
 Like, beyond batshit.
 You know them when you see them; you feel for their families.
 This has obviously become a massive part of the political agenda – people subscribe to the craziest of conspiracy theories.
 Your crazy uncle is now everywhere all at once – you are surrounded by too many crazy uncles.
 Crazy feeds on crazy, and so the new iterative insanity loop drives more insanity.
 It won’t end well.